A Deep Dive Into The Lenovo IdeaPad 320 Celeron

 As the name suggests, the processor is Intel Celeron, with an integrated Intel 500 graphics card.
 This is sufficient for most pedestrian uses like watching videos or conference calls, but the gaming community is likely to want to upgrade to an NVIDIA graphics card before trying any serious titles.

 The keyboard is a chiclet-style interface; some of the keys, particularly the arrow keys, are a bit cramped to make room for a full numeric keypad on the right-hand side.
-The key travel and tactile feedback is good, but the keys are relatively loud for a laptop and may irritate those in your proximity.
+The key travel and tactile feedback are good, but the keys are relatively loud for a laptop and may irritate those in your proximity.

 One final thing to know about is that in addition to the physical reinforcements to the latch and the toughened casing, this laptop follows Lenovo’s trend of added security to computers with specialized PIN protection for system recovery and updates.
 While this is a gratifying amount of concern for the user’s data, it can be frustrating to technical support, repair services, or even the user if they find themselves locked out of the computer they are trying to get working again.